mb6ockatf/ccasino/README.md

 #### Files
  - There is the main code in the main.py file.
- - There are functions in the ctw.py file. 'main.py' uses them.

 To start the program you need to run it with a Python interpreter.
 Also you can contact me using email: bigproject404@yandex.ru